Chart Color Schemes

 Rosebery - Beaconsfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, NSW State Government's SA2 level projections from 2022 (base year 2021) are utilized.
-Growth rates by age group from these aggregations are applied to all areas from 2032 to 2041.
-By 2041, Rosebery-Beaconsfield is projected to increase by 2,754 persons, reflecting a total growth of 16.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is projected to increase by 2,754 persons based on latest annual ERP population numbers, reflecting a total gain of 16.8% over the 17-year period.

 Frequently Asked Questions - Population